 Jane likes both cowboy boots and pumps, but she’s most often reduced to fashionable yet comfy shoes at Brim thanks to our uneven floors and frequent use of ladders.
 She’s a Dayton native, former DCDC dancer, has a BFA in Dance from OU and a masters in counseling from UD, but most useful of her degrees is her certificate from the school of hard knocks.
 If you’re very lucky you might catch her nightly dance off to Big Band era swing music.

-Guinness considers herself locally famous and gave the insider scoop on her love of Dayton to the Downtown Dayton Partnership.
-She's recently discovered her new favorite place - EmBark, where she gets her new favorite treats.
-She thinks her best feature is her ears so she rarely wears a hat.
-Now that she's mostly retired, she passed her impressive hat collection on to Tangerine who wears one everyday.
+Guinness considered herself locally famous and gave the insider scoop on her love of Dayton to the Downtown Dayton Partnership.
+She thought her best feature was her ears (obviously) so she rarely wore a hat.
+She passed her impressive hat collection on to Tangerine who wears one everyday.
 She had an impressive love for sniffing toes, letter carriers, peanut butter, and anyone who pet her.